 Seed Certification- Take control of your harvest with technology

 In light of the challenges mentioned above, extracting insight-driven reports and submitting them for quality certification becomes difficult.
 Integrating technology can ease these issues faced by seed companies and facilitate end-to-end traceability of produce, even beyond the point of harvest.
 It can also help monitor the amount of agrochemicals and pesticides used.

-One such use case is intelligent Agtech company Cropin's partnership with PAGREXCO (Punjab Agri Export Corporation), that improved quality and traceability of potato seeds.
+One such use case is intelligent Agtech company Cropin's partnership with PAGREXCO (Punjab Agri Export Corporation), which improved the quality and traceability of potato seeds.
 The use of Agtech solutions provided by Cropin helped improve seed quality and the production process.
 Cropin’s ‘Smartfarm’, a farm management software helped PAGREXCO with real-time intelligence and end-to-end traceability, in addition to enabling two-way communication between farmers and PAGREXCO.

-Thus digitalizing the seed certification process can bring greater traceability and transparency into the ecosystem and enhance consumers' trust.
+Thus digitalizing the seed certification process can bring greater traceability across farm-to-fork and transparency into the ecosystem and enhance consumers' trust.
 It also has the potential to improve farmers' income.
 It can improve the efficiency, integrity, and security of certification systems and positively impact seed production at the ground level.